winston-lab/warner_mnase_seq/README.md

 sbatch scripts/PEFragmentSize.sh
 ```

-This script will look at all of the 'sorted.bam' files and will generate two new files in the `fragment_sizes/` directory:
+This script will look at all of the 'sorted.bam' files and will generate files in the `fragment_sizes/` directory:
 - a histogram showing the distribution of the insert sizes for each library
 - a CSV file with this information in tabular format.
 This is usually easier to interpret.

 These files will be generated for the experimental and spike_in alignments separately.

-**5. Count aligned reads for experimental and spike-in genomes.**
+**6. Count aligned reads for experimental and spike-in genomes.**

 This step uses [samtools view](http://www.htslib.org/doc/samtools-view.html) to count the number of reads in each 'sorted.bam' file.
 - `-c` makes `samtools` output only the count and not the reads themselves